-Now that it has been over a month since the Autumnal Equinox, have you had a chance to begin propagating your favorite plants?
+Now that it has been a few weeks since the Autumnal Equinox, have you had a chance to begin propagating your favorite plants?
 Well if the answer is “no,” then you’re not alone.
-But, if you want to have an array of say those beloved Veronicas blooming by next year, then now is the time [...]
+But, if you want to have an array of say those beloved Veronicas blooming by next year, then now is the time to get cutting.
+Prepping is typically the most laborious step in the process.
+Once everything is set up then you can just run through and “snip n’ dip.”

 Propagating by cuttings has a lot of advantages compared to re-seeding, and it’s especially valuable if you have a clear winner among your crops.
 When you have a plant that grows larger, has a greater yield, or flowers beautifully, crossing it with other plants can diminish some of its desirable traits.